How to Make Brown Butter

 - Substitute Properly: Because brown butter is made by cooking butter and evaporating the water, the amount of butter reduces.
 If you are substituting butter for brown butter in a recipe, be sure to weigh the brown butter to ensure you have the right amount.
 Typically, you’ll need 20% more butter when making brown butter.

-- Use It Creatively: Brown butter can be used in pasta, baked goods, or as a drizzle over vegetables and meats.
+- Use It Creatively: Brown butter can be used in pasta, baked goods, or as a drizzle over vegetables and meats!

-Ways to Use Brown Butter
+How to Properly Use Brown Butter In Recipes

 - Brownies and Blondies